rrvt/RWracesDB/README.md

 Manipulate SJ RACES Database in a variety of ways:

   - Connect to the RACES database and show the number of records in each table
-  - Print anything in the window
-  - Save content of the window to a file (all reports are output to the window)
   - Load an attendance/activity csv file maintained by other members into the App.
   - Upload the information from the attendance/activity csv into the database
   - Produce Monthly update reports based on the database: